smarthead/mrm-preset/README.md

 ## Usage

-You should initialize Git in your project before run this mrm preset
+You should initialize Git in your project before run mrm
 ```
 git init
 ```